2025 Solar Incentives Guide for Easttown, PA - Tax Credits & Rebates

 Federal Solar Incentives

-When someone says "solar incentives," you probably think of federal incentives first.
-The Federal Solar Investment Tax Credit, or ITC, is the most commonly known federal solar incentive.
-The ITC offers a tax credit for a specific percentage of your solar system's cost.
+When you think about solar incentives, you likely think of federal incentives first.
+The Federal Solar Investment Tax Credit, or ITC, is likely the most commonly known federal solar incentive.
+The ITC offers a tax credit for a set percentage of the cost of your solar system.

-In August 2022, the ITC (now referred to as the Clean Energy Credit) was bolstered by the passage of the Inflation Reduction Act.
-Homeowners are now eligible for a credit equal to 30% of the total solar system installation costs for projects started after January 1, 2022 and completed before the end of 2032.
-This percentage will then begin to decrease yearly until the Clean Energy Credit expires in 2035.
-The program expansion also makes credits for energy storage systems even easier to claim, starting in 2023.
+In August 2022, the ITC (now referred to as the Clean Energy Credit) was expanded and extended by the passing of the Inflation Reduction Act.
+Homeowners are now eligible for a credit of 30% of the total costs of solar system installation for projects started after January 1, 2022, and completed before the end of 2032.
+The credit percentage will then begin to decrease yearly until the Clean Energy Credit ends in 2035.
+Starting in 2023, it will also be easier to qualify for credits for energy storage systems under the new laws.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Easttown solar panel installation experts can answer any questions you have and explain how the new Clean Energy Credit will apply to you.
+Your local Easttown solar panel installation experts can answer your questions and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives